exercism/purescript/docs/ABOUT.md

-PureScript is a purely functional, statically-typed programming language with type inference.
+PureScript is a purely functional, statically-typed programming language with global type inference.

-**Functional** means that functions are first-class data types.

-**Purely Functional** means (roughly) that there are no side effects.
-Every function will always return the same value for a given argument and will do nothing else.

-**Statically-typed** means that identifiers have a type set at compile time--like those in Java, C++ or C#--instead of holding data of any type like those in Python, Ruby or JavaScript.
+**Functional** means that functions are first-class values.
+Functions are an important and powerful tool for abstraction.
+In PureScript, computation is modeled as the evaluation of expressions made up of function applications, rather than as the execution of a sequence of instructions.

+**Purely Functional** means that it is possible to tell if a computation has side-effects or not, meaning that if a computation changes a global variable, reads from input, writes to a socket, etc. it will be reflected in the type of the computation.

+**Statically-typed** means that all computations have a type that is known before running the program.

-**Type inference** means that the compiler will often figure out the type of an identifier by itself so you don't have to specify it.
+**Global type inference** means that the compiler can figure out the type of computations in the entire program without needing the programmer to specify the type.
-Scala and later versions of C# both do this.